Draw rate, wins

 Time per game (hours)

-engines had almost no say.
-The first letter of the ECO codes was
+The first letter of the ECO codes of the superfinal openings was distributed as follows:

 If we use the opening 'family name' (using format FAMILY_NAME: VARIANT....) the top 3 are: